gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 ### Read UCP packets

 To read packets from the UCP connection, we start the `readLoop` goroutine.
 A valid UCP packet is delimited by an [End-of-Text indicator (ETX)](https://en.wikipedia.org/wiki/End-of-Text_character), that is the byte `03`.
-`readLoop` will read up to `ETX`, parse the packet and send it to the appropriate channel.
+`readLoop` will read up to `etx`, parse the packet and send it to the appropriate channel.
 ```go
 // readLoop reads incoming messages from the SMSC using the underlying bufio.Reader
 func readLoop(/*.....*/) {